qodeninja/cliopatra/README.md

   var program   = clio.enable('autoshort')
                       .option('--short ! <arg1> <arg2>', 'This is a required flag with 2 reqd args')
                       .option('--trial ?!', 'This is a required boolean flag' )
-                      .argv();
+                      .option('--licks+', 'This is a required incrementing flag' ) .argv();

   program.run();